 But having the camera was just the start of my passion.
 I read every book on photography in our town’s library.
 I bought photographic magazines and journals as if my life depended on it, and ingested every snippet of information I could.
 I read and re-read everything I could find about photography, to the point that I could recite the text verbatim (and often did.
 What can I tell you?
-It was before puberty).
+It was before puberty kicked-in).

 The problem with having such tunnel vision is you’re often too narrowly-focused to see what else may be out there, since it may not align itself with your current mindset.
 For me, that meant passing-up new opportunities simply because they didn’t “fit” with the existing plan I had in my head, and which I was blindly working towards at the exclusion of everything else.
 For example, at school I decided I didn’t need to study computers.
 Why?
 Well, I was going to be a photographer, right?
 So what possible use would computers have to a photographer???
 Yeah, more fool me…

 When Apple first announced the iPad I didn’t see the point of the thing.
 There didn’t seem to be anything it could do that couldn’t already be done with an iPhone or iPod Touch.
 300 million sales later, I’m clearly in the minority.